The new Hotel Management II vocational training program gives young people on Cape Verde better opportunities on the job market.

 The Hotel School Escola de Hotelaria e Turismo de Cabo Verde (EHTCV) provides training for the tourism sector in Cape Verde.
 Since its foundation, the vocational school has already trained more than 4,000 students, who have easily found employment in the local labor market.
 The next Hotel Management II training class will start in September 2022.

 Meeting the Needs of Hotels

 During our project trip to the island of Sal, we also spoke personally with hotel operators.
 It turned out that there is an acute shortage of middle management personnel in Cape Verde.
-This is due to the fact that many locals lack professional training and the accompanying qualifications for this position.
+This is because many locals lack professional training and the accompanying qualifications for this position.
 Therefore, to fill these positions, hotel operators have to resort to foreign labor.
-This is a shame, because it means that the local population only partially benefits from the country’s positive tourism development.
+This is a shame because it means that the local population only partially benefits from the country’s positive tourism development.
 In addition, middle management positions mean a higher salary, which in turn provides financial security.

 Better Qualifications for a Financially Independent Future